UPDATE: Researching Irish Law

 - University of Limerick

-- Law lecturing staff are also found at other third level institutes such as Institutes of Technology - see the list here.
+- Law lecturing staff are also found at other third level institutes such as Institutes of Technology.

 The site includes a list of subject pages on areas such as Commercial Law, Family Law, Property Law and Tort.